 - Trauma: A traumatic experience could quickly whisk away your sense of safety and security.
 Those with post-traumatic stress disorder (PTSD) often fear to relive the experience and the distressing feelings it caused.
 This withdrawal and isolation from potentially traumatic experiences may make them feel inferior and less connected with others.

 - Aging: As we get older, our health, looks, and independence often fade.
 Relying on others as well as seeing that aging image in the mirror can make us feel inferior to our more youthful self.

-- Instinctive biological insecurities: Through evolution, our brains were wired to pick up on signs of disapproval or anger in others.
+- Instinctive Biological Insecurities: Through evolution, our brains were wired to pick up on signs of disapproval or anger in others.
 Prehistoric humans who didn't realize others were unhappy were often thrown out of the protective group.
-Those with the intuitive sensitives stayed in the group and passed their genes to modern civilization.
+Those with the ability to be intuitive often stayed in the group and passed their genes to modern civilization.

-Depending on the person's emotional resilience, one or a combination of these factors could contribute to his or her lack of self-confidence.
+Depending on the person's emotional resilience, one or a combination of these factors could contribute to their lack of self-confidence.
 If your life experience included any of these causes, it might be affecting your sense of security.

 Define Insecurity In Yourself

 Lacking self-confidence is something we all go through from time to time.
 Sometimes we may act insecure without even knowing it.
 By knowing the common signs of insecurity, you can determine if it's having an impact on your life.
 Do any of these behaviors describe you?

 - Difficulty Giving And Receiving Compliments.
 If you are unsure of yourself, a compliment can be hard to take or accept.
 Often, those with insecurity dismiss or deflect praise directed to them.